 - Disrespect for locals: Visitors act rudely or disrespectfully towards locals, which can be seen as a lack of respect for the Native Hawaiian culture & people.
 They go viral for harassing critically endangered monk seals.
 They step on sacred burial grounds to get a better view of a sunset & steal the lava rocks when they leave.
 They take the wrong way on illegal hikes - putting local first responders in danger & wasting already strained resources by needing to get rescued.
 After devastating fires that killed hundreds on Maui, they board snorkeling tours & swim around in waters where people died 24 hours earlier.
 They spray non-reef safe aerosol sunscreen all over the beach.
 They feel entitled to their "expensive vacation" & don't tip on their tours or restaurant outings.
 They bring their mustang convertible road rage driving to our already overcrowded streets & roll their rental cars into our harbors.
 They demand refunds for the weather being rainy when nature doesn't look like postcards.
 They try to sue hotels for beach recommendations when their own lack of swimming abilities put them in danger.
 Many unknowingly contribute to modern day colonization by moving to the islands & have the audacity to ask for a kama'aina discount at local businesses, meanwhile they can't even pronounce the word "kama'aina".
 And after all of that, tourists & transplants have the gall to ask "where's your 'Aloha Spirit'?", a phrase that has been taken from its native origins & transformed into a popular marketing tool to propel the tourism industry by promoting a welcoming & friendly atmosphere in nature, hotels, stores, & restaurants.
 They don't like hearing that they aren't wanted, & leave hate comments on blog posts written by Hawaiians.

 - Economic disparities: While tourism can bring in revenue to the islands, there are concerns that it can also create economic disparities, with tourists benefiting more than locals.
 Some Native Hawaiians may feel that the tourism industry has not done enough to address these disparities.
 To make matters worse, more and more natives are getting priced out of their homes from foreign or out-of-state investors and corporations.
 Many visitors feel that they are helping the economy because of the money that they spend.
 However, the majority of businesses serving visitors are not owned by indigenous people of the islands.

 It is important to note that these concerns are not universal, & some Native Hawaiians welcome tourists who show respect for the culture and environment of the islands.
-Although due to the behavior of the majority of tourists, it's fair to say that most natives do not welcome tourists.
+Although due to the behavior of the majority of tourists, it's fair to say that most indigenous people of Hawai'i do not welcome tourists.
 Quite the opposite of welcoming, they wait at the airport with "Go Home" signs.
 They plead all over social media for visitors not to come.
-Aside from your next visit not being welcome by the natives, here are some other reasons to dissuade you from hopping on the plane:
+Aside from your next visit not being welcome by the natives (which should be enough), here are some other reasons to dissuade you from hopping on the plane: